 Permitless carry legislation is part of the NRA’s broader agenda to weaken and repeal important gun safety measures, allowing more guns in public and undermining public safety.

 The NRA is attacking concealed carry permits in a concerted effort to create a “guns everywhere for anyone” society, with no questions asked.
 Over the past three decades, many states have enacted NRA-backed laws that have lessened the permit requirements or, in many cases, have eliminated law enforcement’s authority to deny carry permits to people who pose a danger to themselves or the public.13Chris Cox, “The Right-to-Carry Movement in America,” February 7, 2018, https://bit.ly/38dfFDu.
-This has considerable implications, since law enforcement officers are aware of those in their communities who may have a history of violent behavior and are well-positioned to deny or revoke a person’s carry permit if they suspect them of being a danger to themselves or others.
+This has considerable implications, since law enforcement officers are aware of those in their communities who may have a history of violent behavior and are well-positioned to deny or revoke a carry permit when a person has demonstrated that they are a danger to themselves or others.
 Permitless carry is the next step in this dangerous NRA plan to completely dismantle permitting systems, allowing more people to carry concealed guns in public without any training or safety checks in place.

 Emerging data shows that states that have passed permitless carry legislation are experiencing a substantial increase in gun violence.

 Since many states have only recently passed permitless carry legislation, research is limited on the impact of these newer laws.14The following states currently require a person to obtain a permit to carry a concealed handgun in public: AL, AR, CA, CO, CT, DE, FL, GA, HI, IA, IL, IN, LA, MA, MD, MI, MN, MT, NC, NE, NJ, NM, NV, NY, OH, OR, PA, RI, SC, TN, TX, UT, VA, WA, WI, and WI.DC.
 Everytown for Gun Safety Support Fund, “Everytown Gun Law Rankings, 2022: Which States Require a Permit to Carry Concealed Guns in Public?”
 January 19, 2022.
 But, we can draw lessons from other moves to weaken concealed carry permitting systems.
-Laws that weaken a state’s firearm permitting system have been a precursor to permitless carry legislation, and a substantial body of research shows that these laws have led to a rise in gun violence and violent crime more broadly.
-States that have weakened or eliminated law enforcement authority to deny permits to people who pose a danger have experienced an 11 percent increase in handgun homicide rates12Michael Siegel et al., “Easiness of Legal Access to Concealed Firearm Permits and Homicide Rates in the United States,” American Journal of Public Health 107, no. 12 (December 1, 2017): 1923–29, https://ajph.aphapublications.org/doi/10.2105/AJPH.2017.304057. and a 13-15 percent increase in violent crime rates.13John J. Donohue, Abhay Aneja, and Kyle D. Weber, “Right-To-Carry Laws and Violent Crime: A Comprehensive Assessment Using Panel Data and a State-Level Synthetic Control Analysis,” NBER Working Papers (National Bureau of Economic Research, November 2018), https://www.nber.org/papers/w23510.pdf.
-Conversely, states that provided law enforcement broad authority to deny carry permits on public safety grounds saw 11 percent lower homicide rates compared to states that did not have that discretion.14Michael Siegel and Claire Boine, “What Are the Most Effective Policies in Reducing Gun Homicides?”
+Laws that weaken a state’s firearm permitting system have often been a precursor to permitless carry legislation, and a substantial body of research shows that these laws have led to a rise in gun violence and violent crime more broadly.
+States that have weakened or eliminated law enforcement authority to deny permits to people who pose a danger have experienced an 11 percent increase in handgun homicide rates15Michael Siegel et al., “Easiness of Legal Access to Concealed Firearm Permits and Homicide Rates in the United States,” American Journal of Public Health 107, no. 12 (December 1, 2017): 1923–29, https://ajph.aphapublications.org/doi/10.2105/AJPH.2017.304057. and a 13-15 percent increase in violent crime rates.16John J. Donohue, Abhay Aneja, and Kyle D. Weber, “Right-To-Carry Laws and Violent Crime: A Comprehensive Assessment Using Panel Data and a State-Level Synthetic Control Analysis,” NBER Working Papers (National Bureau of Economic Research, November 2018), https://www.nber.org/papers/w23510.pdf.
+Conversely, states that provided law enforcement broad authority to deny carry permits on public safety grounds saw 11 percent lower homicide rates compared to states that did not have that authority.17Michael Siegel and Claire Boine, “What Are the Most Effective Policies in Reducing Gun Homicides?”
 (Rockefeller Institute of Government, March 29, 2019), https://rockinst.org/wp-content/uploads/2019/08/8-13-19-Firearm-Laws-Homicide-Brief.pdf.
 States without any provisions such as violent misdemeanor prohibitions, live fire requirements, suitability requirements, or dangerousness prohibitions in their shall-issue concealed carry permitting laws see rates of firearm assault and firearm homicide that are 22 percent and 30 percent higher than would be expected with these provisions.18Mitchell L. Doucette et al., “Impact of Changes to Concealed Carry Weapons Laws on Fatal and Nonfatal Violent Crime, 1980–2019,” American Journal of Epidemiology kwac160 (2022), https://doi.org/10.1093/aje/kwac160.

 States that have weakened their firearm permitting system have experienced an 11 percent increase in handgun homicide rates.